 What is a hot water bath?
 It's when you carefully place sterilized jars filled with the hot relish into a big vat of boiling water.
 It seals the jars to lock in flavor and color and destroy microorganisms that cause spoilage.
 NOTE: I'm the first to process jars of Sharon's Pickle.
 My mother, my aunts and certainly Grandma Miller never did.
 But canning specialists do recommend processing home-canned foods in hot water baths, even relishes with high vinegar content like this.
 And after all the hauling, all the blanching, all the peeling, all the chopping, all the time on the stove, the hot water bath seems like one last safe – and simple – step.
 And so I do.

 If you're new to canning, check out my Practical Home Canning Tips, a sort of "what I wish I'd known beforehand" list I wrote four years ago during the Summer of Obsessive Canning.

 And here's a quiz.
 Besides the lineup of pickles and preserves and jams and jellies, what's the most satisfying moment of home canning?
 It’s the "POP" that happens when the jars seal.
 There goes one now!

 RIPE-TOMATO RELISH with PEACHES & PEARS

 (in my family, we call it just "SHARON's PICKLE”)

 Makes about 10 pints

-30 medium ripe tomatoes (about 14 pounds this year)
+30 medium-size ripe tomatoes (about 14 pounds)

 6 medium yellow onions